In the Kitchen

 Leftover or used household products that contain potentially hazardous ingredients are often referred to as household hazardous waste (HHW).
 This includes used light bulbs, leftover drain cleaner and other potentially hazardous substances you no longer need or want to keep.
 You can reduce the HHW in your home by buying only the household products you need, and using up the products you buy for their intended purpose.
 Learn more about HHW in Texas.

 Take special precautions to manage your HHW safely.
 A safe and environmentally responsible way to collect, share, and dispose of HHW is to take it to a local community collection program.
 Find HHW collection centers or events in your area.
 If you do not have access to an HHW collection program, then you can safely and legally dispose of most HHW in landfills that accept regular trash.

 Recycle Paper Products

+Paper and paperboard account for over 26 percent of municipal solid waste.
 Recycling paper products—including newspapers, food packaging, cardboard boxes, junk mail, and office paper—produces big savings.
 It saves money, because recycling paper fiber is cheaper than growing, harvesting, and processing trees.
-Recycling one ton of mixed paper can save the energy equivalent of 166 gallons of gasoline, and making one ton of paper from recycled paper saves up to 17 trees.
+Every ton of office paper recycled can save the energy equivalent of 322 gallons of gasoline, and making one ton of paper from recycled paper saves up to 17 trees.

 Buying locally grown food supports the local economy, reduces emissions from refrigeration and transportation, and cuts back on packing materials.
 Buy Texas organic products that are produced by a farming system that relies on maintaining and replenishing the soil without synthetic pesticides, herbicides, or fertilizers.
 Most farmers’ markets and pick-your-own locations offer organic products.
 You might even discover a few fruits or vegetables you didn't know were Texas grown.
 For locations in Texas, visit the GO TEXAN website.